jamesrbedwell/lahima/README.md

 Using a CSS framework would have made the styling process a lot easier.
 Or planning out a style guide in more detail may have been better use of time.

+# Future Steps
+Refine the layout, clearer sections.
+Colour buttons.
+Provide more data.

+Functionality to create new jobs, off current jobs with the same details other than.

+Validation

+Record of workers who have been to jobs previously, and maybe sort suggestions based off this.

+Worker Ratings.
+Higher Rated Workers are suggested first.